Approximately Optimal Scheduling of an M/G/1 Queue with Heavy Tails

-Another objective that has received considerable attention in literature is that of optimizing the tail of the sojourn time of a job, where a scheduling policy needs to asymptotically minimize the probability of facing a long sojourn time.
-In that case, even when the information about the job service times is available on arrival, the results are very interesting.
-In contrast to the objective of mean optimality, the performance of different policies crucially depend on the tail characteristics of the service time distributions.
-For this objective, the first come first serve policy (FCFS) is asymptotically optimal for jobs with light tailed service times (see \cite{ramanan01}), whereas it performs arbitrarily bad for heavy tailed jobs (see \cite{venkat99}).
-On the other hand SRPT performs very well for heavy tailed jobs but performs very poorly if the jobs are light tailed (see \cite{Nuyens06} and \cite{Nuyens08}).
-A survey of these results can be found in \cite{borst03} and \cite{boxmazwart07}.
-Indeed, it was recently proved in \cite{zwartwierman12} that there can be no scheduling policy in a broadly defined class, which uniformly optimizes the tail of the sojourn time under every distribution of the service time of jobs.
-The design of a tail optimal scheduling policy thus critically depends on the details of the distribution of the service times.
-This sensitivity is not desirable since it is practically difficult to estimate the tail characteristics of heavy tailed distributions.
+This tendency that policies that perform well for light tailed job service time distributions, perform poorly for heavy tailed distributions and vice versa, has also been observed in the context of a related objective of optimizing the tail of the sojourn time of a job.
+Here, a scheduling policy needs to asymptotically minimize the probability of facing a long sojourn time and it is assumed that the job sizes are known at arrival.
+For this objective, on the one hand FCFS is asymptotically optimal for jobs with light tailed service times (see \cite{ramanan01}), where as it performs arbitrarily poorly for heavy tailed jobs (see \cite{venkat99} and \cite{Whitt00}).
+On the other hand SRPT, LAS, and a recently defined class of policies that appropriately formalize the notion of `prioritizing small jobs' called `SMART' scheduling policies (see \cite{smart1}) perform very well for heavy tailed jobs (i.e. they result in a sojourn time tail that is similar to the service time) but perform poorly if the jobs are light tailed (see \cite{Nuyens06} and \cite{Nuyens08}).
+A survey of some of these results can be found in \cite{borst03} and \cite{boxmazwart07}.
+In fact, it was recently proved in \cite{zwartwierman12} that there can be no scheduling policy in a broadly defined class, which uniformly optimizes the tail of the sojourn time under every distribution of the service time of jobs.
+Proposing good scheduling policies in the face of this sensitivity is thus important in practice.

-Does this sensitivity also hold for the objective of mean optimality when the service times are not known on arrival?
-If so, how bad is the effect of errors in our estimates?
-Can the loss be unbounded (especially in the view of observations in \cite{venkat99})?
-These are the central questions that we try to answer in this paper.
-Our result is positive: for the specific case of an M/G/1 queue, we show that the dependence of the optimal policy on the service time distribution is only through the first and second order moments of the tail, and that an approximately optimal policy can be found to the desired magnitude of diminishing additive error by appropriately truncating the distribution.